ReadyResearchers-2023-24/SimonJonesArtifact/README.md

   package.xml
 ```

 To create a catkin package, you must already have a workspace initialized.
-After
+Initializing a catkin workspace is as simple as running `mkdir -p
+path/to/workspace/src; cd path/to/workspace; catkin_make`.
+After entering the
-entering the workspace root, you can run the following command:
+workspace root, you can run the following command:

 ```sh
 catkin_create_pkg <package_name> [depend1] [depend2] [depend3]